lhypds/tcopy/README.md

 For files
 Machine A use `copy -f <file_path>` command to copy a file, it will be send as file reference to server.
 On Machine B, if use `paste -f <target_path>` command, it will start a P2P transfering the file from Machine A to Machine B.
+Server mode supports regular files only.
+Directories, including macOS `.app` bundles, are not transferred.

 * Storage Mode